TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 <BR CLEAR=”left” />

 -2x <a href="https://www.google.com/search?q=Break-Away+0.1%22+2x20-pin+Strip+Dual+Male+Header">Break-Away Single Row Male Headers</a>.
 _You will solder these terminal pin headers onto the *output pins* on the Adafruit PWM board.
-This is where the positive (+) DIM wire leads from your LED Driver will connect.
-Ensure you get the pin headers that have a long pin on both sides, as you need pins on the top of the board to connect to your LED driver (+) DIM wires as well as connection to the breadboard for the resistors connected to the 10v power supply to connect to.
-See the <a href="#schematic">project schematic</a> for more details._
+This is where the positive (+) DIM wire leads from your LED Driver will connect.  **Ensure you get the pin headers that have a long pin on both sides, as you need the pins to make connection from both the top of the board to connect to your LED driver (+) DIM wires as well as underneath the board to the breadboard for the resistors.**  See the <a href="#schematic">project schematic</a> for more details._
 <img src="/images/break-away-single-row-pin-headers.jpg" height="150">
 <BR CLEAR=”left” />